FREQUENTLY ASKED QUESTIONS (FAQ)

 Why do I need the DailyBreath Forecast?

-You need a health-context weather forecast based on your asthma?
+You need a health-context weather forecast based on YOUR health?

-Environmental factors are a determinant of health long neglected in the management of various patient health conditions including asthma.
+Environmental factors are a determinant of health long neglected in the management of various patient health conditions as well as overall health and wellness.
 The fundamental hypothesis behind our approach to offering a DailyBreath Forecast is that the confluence of triggers; weather, allergens, irritants, whether in the form of pollution, pollen, mold, wildfire smoke, etc. contributes at a time and place to a person’s exposure to their immediate environment as it relates to them experiencing symptoms.
 So, for those who are most impacted by outdoor conditions, instead of just a weather forecast, or an air quality or pollen forecast in isolation, how about a forecast based on personalized environmental insights that have been gathered from your own experience of symptoms to provide you with a personal symptom forecast.

-The DailyBreath Forecast projects a risk index based on the confluence of weather and environmental exposures that increase the relative risk of a patient experiencing symptoms or a flare-up.
+The DailyBreath Forecast projects a risk index based on the confluence of weather and environmental exposures that increase the relative risk of a patient experiencing symptoms or negatively impact your overall health and wellness.
 You experience the weather, pollution, and pollen uniquely and it’s our goal to inform you of your exposures, help you determine your sensitivity to them, and prepare you to take preventative action to avoid the triggers that often lead to asthma flare-ups.
-As a learning and warning platform for trigger risk based on real-world evidence, the goal is to provide each user with their own personalized DailyBreath Risk Index every day.
+As a learning and warning platform for trigger risk based on real-world evidence, the goal is to provide each user with their own personalized environmental health risk index every day.

-DailyBreath helps you pinpoint the when, where and what of YOUR asthma.
+DailyBreath helps you pinpoint the when, where and what of YOUR triggers in relation to acute symptoms and overall health and wellness.
 On what type of days have I experienced symptoms?
-DailyBreath translates this real-world evidence into a symptom forecast that can inform the preventative action steps that you can take to ensure that you avoid potentially preventable asthma attacks.
+DailyBreath translates this real-world evidence into a symptom forecast that can inform the preventative action steps that you can take to ensure that you avoid potentially preventable actute symptoms or negative health impact.
 Empowering you to be weather informed and location aware so you can be health prepared!
 This is a journey in introducing daily environmental insights based on how you experience your environment every day.
 You can’t manage your triggers, if you don’t measure them.

 What are the components of this forecast?

-We aggregate weather and environmental data dynamically from the Weather.io (weather and air quality) and BreezoMeter (pollen).
+We aggregate weather and environmental data dynamically from the Weather.io (weather, air quality, and pollen).
 We generate a DailyBreath Risk Index that is accompanied by the prevailing factors that impacted the calculation of the index for that day.
 An impact summary describes in a short narrative why those prevailing factors create a higher level of risk.
 To accompany these forecast details, we generate a series of daily recommendations that are generated based on the risk index and the impacts.
 Our daily recommendations are being reviewed so they reflect evidence-based recommendations.
 In this way, we are presenting the relevant health context that informs you of how you will be affected by the weather and your environment today so that you can take steps to prevent negative health outcomes.

 What is the DailyBreath Risk Index?